rocky-linux/documentation/docs/books/incus_server/01-install.md

 Save your changes and exit.

-At this point reboot the server.
+At this point, reboot the server.

 ### Checking `sysctl.conf` values